Baden-Württemberg

 RABus: Real-life laboratory for Automated Bus Operation in Public Transport in urban and rural areas

-#Automated and Connected Driving#Digitalization and Data
+#Automated and Connected Driving

 Information